GaryGapinski/fail2ban-extras/filter.d/sshd-extra.md

 The ones which get farther send client key exchange init and then the server FIN ACKs (observed as `Unable to negotiate … no matching key exchange method found`).
 Those which manage a key exchange then fail SSH authentication.

+If finite field DH *must* be used for interoperability, consider using groups defined in [RFC 8268](https://tools.ietf.org/html/rfc8268) with the possible addition of `diffie-hellman-group14-sha1`.
+And generate corresponding custom moduli for them.

 ¹ Routinely seen:
 - host_key_algorithms: `ssh-rsa,ssh-dss`